Urology

 Vasectomies

 Our urologists perform the latest, state-of-the-art no-scalpel vasectomies, medical sterilization procedures for men who are sure they no longer want children.
 Vasectomy is over 99 percent effective at sterilization and lasts permanently.
-The simple surgery is performed in the office or clinic.
 The surgeons cut or block off the small tubes in the scrotum that carry sperm so the sperm cannot leave the body and cause pregnancy.
 The procedure can be done in a matter of minutes, either with an incision or with the no-scalpel, no-cut method, and the patient can go home that day.

 The no-scalpel method reduces the risk of infection and other complications, and it typically takes less time to heal.